Updated quarterly, our online search rankings – in association with Pi Datametrics – chart the top 20 websites by product search terms.

 Covering 27 million Google UK searches monthly, each search term is assigned a value based on its frequency, popularity and ability to convert into a sale (full methodology below).

-Top 20 electricals websites by online share of voice
+Top 20 clothing and accessories websites by online share of voice

 Share of voice over time